 Where GPS in the rental car does NOT help

-BUT the GPS can go wildly wrong in rural areas for Self drive in South Africa for the reasons mentioned above.
-If there is a gravel road which is shorter than the tarred one, they will suggest it.
+BUT the GPS can go wildly wrong in rural areas for South African self drive trips for the reasons mentioned above.
+If there is a gravel road which is shorter than the tarred one, they may well suggest it.
 Even though it will probably take you a lot longer as well as making for more taxing driving.

 This seems to be a particular problem when it comes to navigating your way to a game lodge.

-We were travelling from Hazyview to Simbavati River Lodge in the Timbavati Game Reserve.
+We were travelling from Hazyview to Simbavati River Lodge in the Timbavati Game Reserve of the Greater Kruger.
 We have been to the lodge before and so we know the route.
 But I switched on the GPS to check on the distance and kept it on.

 Having ignored it, it then directed us to take a right onto the tarred route to the Orpen Gate.
 However this is still not the right road!
 (There is a lengthy and corrugated gravel road off this tarred road which eventually gets to the Timbavati Game Reserve but this would have seriously added to the journey time.) … Nul points for the GPS!